CalyCherkaoui/todo-list_Javascript/README.md

 In this application, we created a To-do list application that stores Projects and their respective tasks with differents properties.

-To build this application We used:
+To build this application we used:

 - Javascript ES6
 - Webpack